Skip to Content

 If you can’t get your hands on a Slumberpod, you can get portable blackout curtains that are designed for travel.

-These blackout curtains from Sleepout are 100% blackout and come with suction cups so you don’t have to use any tools or equipment to hang them up.
+These ones from Sleepout are 100% blackout and come with suction cups so you don’t have to use any tools or equipment to hang them up.
 These are so easy and convenient when you’re traveling!

 Make sure to pack the proper sized sheets for your travel crib.
 It might need smaller crib sheets than you use for your standard crib at home.